Commercial Eviction Notice Forms

 3. if no one is available to serve personally, posting conspicuously and also mailing a copy to each tenant;

-Mailing alone is not proper service legally, but is sometimes required for proper service in combination with other methods as noted above.
-When mailing is required, mail from the same county where the rental property is located.
+Mailing alone is not proper legal service, but it is sometimes required for proper service in combination with other methods, as noted above.
+When mailing is required, send by certified mail from Washington state.